ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/composer.md

 (Note that `optimize-autoloader` is probably turned on by default in the `config` section of your `composer.json` file, but it can't hurt to specify it explicitly.)

-**Next:** The next article shows how to install your application's JavaScript depedencies.
+**Next:** The next article shows how to install your application's JavaScript dependencies.

 {{< deploy-laravel/navbar >}}